SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_MGG200.md

 The MGG200 is a building block of the Synapse multiviewer.

-The **Axon ACP MGG200** driver can be used to display and configure information related to this device.
+The **Axon ACP MGG200** connector can be used to display and configure information related to this device.

 ## About

-This driver can be connected to the **Axon ACP Frame Manager** to generate and update the MGG200 elements that are part of the frame.
+This connector can be connected to the **Axon ACP Frame Manager** to generate and update the MGG200 elements that are part of the frame.

 There are different possibilities available for **alarm monitoring** and **trending**.